 - Yarn Needle

 - Small, thick stick for the stem!
-This can be found in your yard!

 A Cheaper Alternative to Buying Polyfill Stuffing in a Bag

 My friend turned me onto a cheaper alternative to buying Polyfill stuffing, and I thought I’d share this hack with all of you.
 Polyfill is a type of stuffing – usually found in pillows – that crocheters use to fill their amigurumi, pillows, and pumpkins!
 Depending on how many ounces are included in the bag, Polyfill can range from $10 – $30+.
 Buying Polyfill on top of yarn can get expensive, so a cheaper alternative is buying a large pillow from Walmart.
 If you walk through the Bed and Bath section of Walmart, you’ll see a shelf of Polyfill pillows that range from $4 – $7.
 In these pillows you can get more Polyfill (sometimes double or triple the amount of stuffing) than you would from buying a 16oz bag of stuffing.

 To stuff my pumpkin, I found an old pillow in our linen closet, cut it open, and took as much stuffing as I needed.
 I was able to stuff 5 pumpkins, and I still have more than half of the pillow stuffing leftover.

 Pin this Chunky Striped Crochet Pumpkin – Here!

 Construction of the Crochet Pumpkin:

 This pumpkin is a lot easier to make than it looks!
 So let’s talk about how to put this pumpkin together, so there are no surprises as you work through the pattern.
 A picture is given for each of the 6 steps below.

 - The pumpkin starts out as a rectangle, which is worked flat in short rows.